Business Loans

 The maximum is tied to a base rate, which can be one of the following:

 In most cases, however, you’ll find that lenders use a prime rate as the base rate.
 The borrower is then charged a percentage over that base rate.
-That amount depends on the loan amount, type of SBA loan, and the loan maturity date.
+That amount depends on the loan amount, the type of SBA loan, and the loan maturity date.

 Here is how each SBA interest rate breaks down, based on the loan program and other details.